Course Outline

 13.1 Redux

-13.3 Maintaining the Advantage
+13.3 Maintaining Advantage

 13.4 Resource Acquisition

-13.5 New ideas and developments
+13.5 New Ideas and Development

-13.6 Maturity of the organization
+13.6 Organizational Maturity

 Requirements